sanmatte/writeup_robotank/README.md

 	if (window.current_motto) {
 		var current_motto = window.current_motto.innerText;

-		//Welcome back to my laboratory, where safety is number one prioritydefault_account if (current_motto.includes("<") || current_motto.includes(">"))
+		//Welcome back to my laboratory, where safety is the number one priority default_account if (current_motto.includes("<") || current_motto.includes(">"))
 			return;